This Performing Arts Course focus on developing skills in the three specific performance areas of acting, dance and musical theatre.

 Students wishing to study along the Triple Threat/Musical Theatre pathway have 2 types of course to select from:

-The Subsidiary Diploma in Performing Arts (equivalent to one A-Level)
+The Extended Certificate in Performing Arts (equivalent to one A-Level)

-The Diploma in Performing Arts (equivalent to two A-Levels)
+The National Diploma in Performing Arts (equivalent to two A-Levels)

 These courses can be combined with any of the other 68 courses on offer at the college including other performance courses such as A-level Dance or Music Performing.